KannonZenetism/zenetism-field-physics/structural-physics/SP03-expression-ratio-mathematics.md

 ## 7. Motive Infinity and the Initiation of the Tumble

-### 7.1 Zenet as Initiating Vector
+### 7.1 Zenet as the Field of Becoming

-Motive Infinity (Spirit) is the **initiating vector** of the Tumbling Multiverse — the Principle of Sufficient Reason that sets emanation into motion.
+Motive Infinity (Spirit) is the **motive field** of the Tumbling Multiverse — the Principle of Sufficient Reason that sustains emanation across all motion.

 Motive Infinity is: